unicode-org/icu4x/docs/tutorials/data_management.md

 You should check in the generated data if:

-1. You want fully reproducible builds
+1. You want fully reproducible, deterministic builds
-2. You don't want any non-determinism
-3. You want to reduce build-time dependencies
+2. You want to reduce build-time dependencies

 You should generate it automatically at build time if: